Troubleshooting

 Telegram bot does not reply

-Likely cause: token misconfigured, user not in the allow-list, or the Telegram channel is disabled in preferences.
+Likely cause: token misconfigured, user not in the allow-list, or Telegram disabled in preferences.

-docker exec golemcore-bot cat /app/workspace/preferences/channels/telegram.jsonFix: verify the token with @BotFather, add your user ID to allowedUsers, and confirmenabled is true.
+docker exec golemcore-bot cat /app/workspace/preferences/telegram.jsonFix: verify the token with @BotFather, add your user ID to allowedUsers, and confirm enabled is true.

 Tools and resources